florenciacruz3/florenciacruz3/tenant-scan-overview.md

 ## 1. What Microsoft Fabric Is— and Why Your Tenant Matters

-- All-in-one data platform concept
+- All-in-one data platform overview
 - Brief explanation of what a tenant is and what lives in it
-- Orphaned workplaces
+- Orphaned workspaces

 ---